Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 The perception of financial insecurity has become a recurring feature in contemporary economies.
 Even in contexts where macroeconomic indicators show relative stability, many people report constant concern about their future financial security.

-Research conducted by the Pew Research Center (2023) indicates that a significant share of the adult population reports frequent anxiety related to money, even when they have stable income.
-This finding suggests that the experience of financial insecurity does not depend only on objective factors such as salary or employment, but also on how individuals interpret the economic environment in which they live.
+Research from the Federal Reserve (2024) indicates that household financial well-being is shaped not only by income, but also by emergency savings, debt pressure, ability to handle unexpected expenses, and confidence about future economic stability.
+This helps explain why the experience of financial insecurity does not depend only on salary or employment, but also on how individuals interpret the economic environment in which they live.

 Over the past decades, the structure of work has undergone profound transformations.
 Economies once based on linear careers and long-term employment have given way to more flexible professional trajectories marked by job changes, career transitions, and constant adaptation to new technologies.
 This scenario increases the perception that economic stability increasingly depends on factors that are difficult to predict.